Drishti-S/ToDo/README.md

 # ToDo App
 A task manager app that lets you create your To-do list for the different categories provided.
 It has been built on the PhoneGap platform and can be openend on desktop as well as mobile phones supporting PhoneGap.
+This project shall see additional functionalities in the future.

 ## How to:
 1.Click on the menu icon on the top right.